canonical/cloud-init/doc/rtd/howto/run_cloud_init_locally.rst

 instruction sets of different architectures than the host that you are running on.

-The ``NoCloud`` datasource allows users to provide their own user data, metadata, or network configuration directly to an instance without running a network service.
+The ``NoCloud`` datasource allows users to provide their own user-data, meta-data, or network configuration directly to an instance without running a network service.
 This is helpful for launching local cloud images with QEMU.

 Create your configuration